tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_1.md

 I turned to Asher, determination steeling my voice.
 "Let's get to work."

+—

-—Asher and I spent the evening poring over the details that Therese had sent us.
+Asher and I spent the evening poring over the details that Therese had sent us.
 We sipped on cups of lukewarm coffee, our dining table transformed into a makeshift war-room, littered with photos, printouts of text conversations between Gabby and her mother, and screenshots of her social media activity.
 It was like trying to piece together a jigsaw puzzle without having any idea of what the final image should look like.

 Gabby seemed like an ordinary teenager - family photos, selfies with friends, chats about school, and weekend plans.
 We scrutinized each detail, looking for any clue, any hint that could lead us to her.
 The texts revealed nothing unusual.
 There were no heated arguments, no mention of a new boyfriend, or signs of a secret life.
 On social media, her posts were mundane and innocent.
 Just a regular teenager.